5 Steps to Anticipate Audience Questions (and Prepare in Advance)

 1. Questions to clarify

-The audience wants more information
+With these questions, the audience member wants more information

 “When will this event take place?”